Dazaifu (government): Region

 Dazaifu refers to the region which includes all the provinces on the island of Kyūshū and other nearby islands.

 Government

-The Dazaifu is the name of the civil government on the island of Kyūshū.
+The Dazaifu is the name of the former civil government on the island of Kyūshū.
 As it grew and developed, a large complex of government offices (都府楼跡, Tofuro-ato) was built for the use of the hierarchy of bureaucrats.
 The many buildings were arranged along a symmetrical grid, not far from the Buddhist temple complex at Kanzeon-ji (観世音寺).

 Dazaifu is a metonym of the official position at the head of the regional government.
 It is also a metonym for the person who fills this leadership role.